nightscout/trio-docs/docs/configuration/settings/algorithm/additionals.md

 This setting raises your glucose target by this percent of your current target glucose when CGM readings are fluctuating widely.

-This helps reduce the risk of incorrect insulin fosing based on inaccurate sensor data, ensuring safer insulin adjustments during periods of poor CGM accuracy.
+This helps reduce the risk of incorrect insulin dosing based on inaccurate sensor data, ensuring safer insulin adjustments during periods of poor CGM accuracy.

 ??? question "Bill has a Dexcom G7 and his CGM readings are very jumpy for the first 24 hours.
 His current glucose target is 110 mg/dL (6.1 mmol/L).
 What will Trio adjust his target glucose to in order to prevent extra, unnecessary insulin?"